wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Newtonian Mechanics.md

 ###### Mathematical Formulation:
 The laws are typically formulated as differential equations (Newton's second law, 𝐹=𝑚𝑎F=ma), which can be solved given initial conditions to predict future states.
 #### Universal Law of Gravitation:
-Every [[Analysis#A Points Point|point]] mass attracts every other point mass by a force acting along the line intersecting both points.
+Every [[Dynamics Analysis#A Points Point|point]] mass attracts every other point mass by a force acting along the line intersecting both points.

 The force is proportional to the product of their masses and inversely proportional to the square of the distance between them, 𝐹=𝐺𝑚1𝑚2𝑟2F=Gr2m1​m2​​, where 𝐺G is the gravitational constant, 𝑚1m1​ and 𝑚2m2​ are the masses, and 𝑟r is the distance between the centers of the two masses.
 #### Deterministic Framework: